bevacqua/contra/README.md

 > Asynchronous flow control with a `_` taste to it

-Inspired on [async][1], `λ` aims to stay small and simple, while powerful, which is inspired by [lodash][2].
+`λ` aims to stay small and simple, while powerful.
+Inspired by [async][1] and [lodash][2].
 Methods are implemented individually and not as part of a whole.
 That design helps when considering to export functions individually.
 If you need all the methods in `async`, then stick with it.
+Otherwise, you might want to check `λ` out!

 #### Quick Links